RÉSUMÉ

 <achurch@achurch.org>

 Additionally, I am highly proficient in the Japanese language.
 I have passed level 1 of the Japanese Language Proficiency Test, and I can speak with near-native fluency in both daily conversation and technical discussions, as well as translate accurately between the two languages.
-The ten-plus years I have spent in Japan have also given me an in-depth grasp of Japanese society and culture.
+The twenty-plus years I have spent in Japan have also given me an in-depth grasp of Japanese society and culture.

 Employed for video game localization and internal software development.
 I was involved in the localization of several game titles, including: